Legal rights to choice have been introduced in mental health as part of the drive to achieve parity with physical health. The legal rights cover:

 Embedding the legal rights to choice in mental health will take time and collective efforts to achieve.
 Healthcare professionals have come together to co-develop and undertake a significant programme of work to support implementation of the legal rights to choice in mental health to support the following key groups:

-- Patients – ensure people with mental health conditions are aware of their rights and have the information and support they need to make well informed choices that meet their needs and preferences, by improving the information on NHS Choices about mental health conditions, symptoms, current treatments and the legal right to choice.
+- Patients – ensure people with mental health conditions are aware of their rights and have the information and support they need to make well informed choices that meet their needs and preferences, by improving the information on the NHS website about mental health conditions, symptoms, current treatments and the legal right to choice.
 There are also plans to develop a tool to help patients compare services and support informed decision making.
-We will be working with patient groups to promote NHS Choices, increase patient awareness and give feedback on services to improve the information available for others.
+We will be working with patient groups to promote the NHS website, increase patient awareness and give feedback on services to improve the information available for others.

 - GPs – develop resources to help patients make informed decisions that support GPs in offering the right to choice to eligible patients.
 We will work with GPs to understand whether additional tools would be helpful to support ‘choice conversations’ with patients.

-- Providers – offer support to organisations offering mental health services to help them make good quality information about their services, through NHS Choices and the NHS Choose and Book system (which is moving to the NHS e-Referral Service in 2015).
+- Providers – offer support to organisations offering mental health services to help them make good quality information about their services, through the NHSwebsite and the NHS Choose and Book system (which is moving to the NHS e-Referral Service in 2015).

 - Commissioners – helping commissioners to develop local processes to support patient choice.

 We will continue to involve key stakeholders in our work, including the development of further resources which we will publish on this website.

 You and your organisation might find it useful to collaborate with other local organisations that have an essential role in making choice work well for patients.
 If you are organising a workshop and would find it useful to have an attendee from NHS England to build understanding of what the legal rights mean and how they can be implemented locally, please contact England.MentalHealthChoice@nhs.net.